PriyanshPorwal999/Automated_Invoice_Reconciliation/Readme.md

 ## Project Overview

-This project automates the reconciliation of:
+This project automates the reconciliation of :

 - Invoices
 - Purchase Orders (PO)